 Marc was 15 when he started working at the stall with Leslie on Saturdays.
 When as a younger man no other profession clicked, he returned and they ran the stall together as father and son.
 Since Leslie passed away, Marc has run the business on his own.

-Not that Marc’s life in Globe Town Market Square seems terribly lonesome.
+Not that Marc’s life at Globe Town Market seems terribly lonesome.
 We choose a ‘quiet’ time of the week to chat, but he still has to nip off regularly off to serve customers, some of whom he’s known half his life.
 ‘I see people who were 18 or 19 when I started and now they’ve got kids.
 They’ll come by and ask how my children are,’ Marc says.
 ‘Some of their mums and dads used to know my dad.’

 The sprawling Herbert’s stand has almost as much history as it does fruit and veg.
 Its Hiller Bros barrows are from the 1940s, while its hand painted sign was made by one of Leslie’s customers around 1980.
 Marc still only accepts cash, dealing out change from tubs on the rear barrow.
 The stall whirrs along like a well-oiled machine.